cor/TicTacoToe/README.md

 TicTacoToe
 ===================

-A simple, commandline based, TicTacToe game written in Java
+A simple, console based, TicTacToe game written in Java